SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/freeradius.md

 FreeRADIUS is an implementation of RADIUS, a protocol for remote user Authentication, Authorization and Accounting.

-In this documentation we will explain how to collect and send FreeRADIUS logs to SEKOIA.IO.
+In this documentation, you will learn how to collect and send FreeRADIUS logs to SEKOIA.IO.

 !!! warning
     This format is still in beta, please use it wisely.